michael-brade/LaTeX.js/docs/extending.md

 ## Definition of Custom Macros

-To define your own LaTeX macros in JavaScript and extend LaTeX.js, you have to create a class that contains these macros and pass it to the `HtmlGenerator` constructor in the `options` object as `CustomMacros` property.
+To define your own <LaTeX/> macros in JavaScript and extend <LaTeX/>.js, you have to create a class that contains these macros and pass it to the `HtmlGenerator` constructor in the `options` object as `CustomMacros` property.
 For instance:

 ```js